Hunter Dickinson's 33 points lifts Michigan basketball to 87-70 win over Michigan State

 He wandered toward mid-court with muscles flexed and head nodding, guttural screams instinctively rolling off his lips.
 Michigan basketball center Hunter Dickinson had been shoved around by Illinois’ Kofi Cockburn some 48 hours prior, and on Tuesday — against an archrival, with postseason hopes beginning to dwindle — he reveled in the glory of his own brute strength.

+And in the precious seconds between his dunk and the impending free throw, Dickinson roared all the way to the Block M at center court.

+"Those aren’t your friends when you’re playing out there," Dickinson said.
+"It’s not gonna be like a hug-and-kiss type of game."

-By then the game was out of reach.
-An electric first half by Michigan staggered the Spartans barely 10 minutes into the game and produced an 18-point lead from which the visitors never recovered.
-The Wolverines shot 58% from the field, including 7-for-12 from 3-point range in one of their best offensive showings of the season.
-They blitzed the Spartans from the opening whistle to the last in a 87-70 win that repaid coach Tom Izzo’s crew for a similar pummeling in East Lansing five weeks ago.
+By then, the game was out of reach.
+An electric first half from Michigan staggered the Spartans barely 10 minutes into the game and produced an 18-point lead from which the visitors never recovered.
+The Wolverines shot 58% from the field, including 7-for-12 from 3-point range, and blitzed the Spartans in an 87-70 win that repaid coach Tom Izzo’s crew for a similar pummeling in East Lansing five weeks ago.

-Dickinson poured in 33 points on 13-for-19 shooting by pummeling Michigan State in the paint.
+Dickinson poured in 33 points on 13-for-19 shooting by pummeling MSU in the paint.
 Small forward Caleb Houstan chipped in 16 points.
 The Wolverines received 14 much-needed points from their bench.

+"We knew last time we played Michigan State, they beat us pretty good," small forward Terrance Williams II said.
+"So we were looking for revenge and I think we got it."

 But those who donned their Michigan garb and came to the arena carried the volume of a sold-out crowd.
 Emboldened, perhaps, by the in-house antagonists supporting the visitors, the U-M fans in attendance shook the arena with full-throated cheers saluting an incredible first-half performance.